icon

 October 23, 2020 4 min read

-Do you know you could land yourself in Jail in some countries for vaping or using e-cigarette products?
+Did you know you could land yourself in Jail in some countries for vaping or using e-cigarette products?
 Yeah, that’s because some countries ban vaping, some tag it as illegal, while some restrict it completely.
 So as you plan to visit your country of interest on your next holiday, ensure you check if you can travel with your e-cigarettes.

 The regulatory situation of vaping and the use of e-cigarette vary widely around the world.
 The laws surrounding vaping are still evolving, with the government adjusting their rules based on new information about the effect of vaping.